ahmeddifg/gorestappAPI/README.md

 Run instructions:

+++ please read my comments on each API in controllers folder

 1- clone the project into local machine

 2- open project root directory and locate docker-compose.yaml file contain a mongo database image